Dawn Hogue

 • October 2002: Presented a session on CyberEnglish at the Governor's Technology Conference, Madison, WI

-• April 2001-2007: Presented a session on writing feature copy for yearbooks at the Northeast Wisconsin Scholastic Press Association conference
+• April 2001-2007: Presented an annual session on writing feature copy for yearbooks at the Northeast Wisconsin Scholastic Press Association conference

 • April 1999: Presented “Building Cross-Curricular Language Skills: A Handbook” at the Wisconsin Council of Teachers of English convention, featuring the handbook I co-wrote and edited